theupdateframework/python-tuf/docs/adr/0007-validation-guideliness.md

 ## Considered Options
 1. Usage of a `ValidationMixin`.
 2. Usage of a third-party library called `pydantic`.
-3. Usage of a third-part library called `marshmallow`.
+3. Usage of a third-party library called `marshmallow`.
+4. Usage of a third-party library called `typical`.

 ## Pros, Cons, and Considerations of the Options